hanzhang-lu/AISD-Coursework2/README.md

 - A baseline experiment applying the *original* Attention U-Net architecture to the same `landcover.ai` dataset.
 - Provides direct comparison with the optimized version from the “plus2” notebook.
-- Includes performance metrics, qualitative predictions, and error analysis.
+- Includes performance metrics, qualitative predictions.

 ---